Micronesia

 SPORTS BIGGEST UNDERDOGS

 There isn’t a small island footballing nation in the world that doesn’t have some obstacles standing in the way of their path to success.
-What separates FSM from other nations as the sports world’s biggest underdog is the sheer number of hurdles the leap over every day.
+What separates FSM from other nations as the sports world’s biggest underdog is the sheer number of hurdles they leap over every day.
 Adapting to the flooded or frog infested football fields, the team trains and plays on concrete basketball courts is the daily hurdle to leap.

 The bigger hurdle is that the four island states span nearly 1700 miles across the Pacific Ocean making it nearly impossible for all members of the national team to practice together as one unit.
 Growing Micronesian Football is a herculean task that the amazing inhabitants of FSM push to overcome every day.